bevyengine/bevy_editor_prototypes/design-book/src/design-constraints.md

 # Design Constraints

-To help ensure that we're building an editor that's both useful to end users and feasible to maintain, we've developed a set of design constraints and desiderata.
+To help ensure that we're building an editor that's both useful to end users and feasible to maintain, we've developed a set of design constraints and goals.
 Please try to follow them when making and reviewing changes!
 As we're developing, initial prototypes may bend or break the rules: just be mindful of how we can move towards the final desirable end goal.

 Below each bullet point, motivation is given.